 Show some love to our Best of the Best bloggers this week!!!!

 As the Best of the Best, you win free ad space on Epic Mommy Adventures for 30 days!
 Please showcase the badge below with pride on your blog!

 Please send an e-mail to Natasha at 1EpicMommy@gmail.com and she will provide you with all the details!

 <div align="center"><a href="http://epicmommyadventures.com" title="Epic Mommy Adventures" target="_blank"><img src="http://epicmommyadventures.com/wp-content/uploads/2014/04/200pxturnitupbuttonbest_zps00692ef1.png" alt="Epic Mommy Adventures" style="border:none;" /></a></div>

-So now that you've met our sponsor of the month, our hosts and co-hosts, and the Featured and the Best of the Best, and the winners of our anniversary giveaway...
+So now that you've met our sponsor of the month, our hosts and co-hosts, the Featured and the Best of the Best, and the winners of our anniversary giveaway...

 <div align="center"><a href="http://epicmommyadventures.com" title="Epic Mommy Adventures" target="_blank"><img src="http://epicmommyadventures.com/wp-content/uploads/2014/04/200pxturnitup1_zps05216d89.png" alt="Epic Mommy Adventures" style="border:none;" /></a></div>Link up your posts, make some friends, and earn the chance to be featured or become the Best of the Best on Turn It Up Tuesday!
 We will feature the favorite posts each week!